 Since you will be up and dressed each day, you want clothes that feel comfortable and are easy to get on and off.
 We recommend bringing sweatpants and sweatshirts or shorts and t-shirts for therapy appointments as well as rubber-soled shoes.
 You’ll also want to bring things like undergarments, pajamas, socks, slippers and a robe.
 You’re also welcome to bring any preferred toiletry items you’d like to use during your stay.

 You and your family are always welcome to discuss your progress and upcoming plans for discharge during care conferences held periodically throughout your stay.

 Many of our locations offer computers and free WiFi, which means you can use our electronic devices, or bring and use your own.

 We have a variety of group programs as well as individual activities on campus, and we encourage you to participate in campus daily life as much as possible.

 Our social services director or case manager can help you get the medical equipment you need before the end of your stay at one of our facilities.
 And more often than not, necessary equipment ordered by the physician is covered by Medicare or insurance.

-With your permission, one of our representatives may reach out after you leave to make sure you feel safe and comfortable being back home.
-If you decide you need any home health or private duty nursing services, we can help you arrange additional care with a home health agency.
-In fact, we offer home health services in select locations.
+With your permission, one of our representatives may reach out after you leave to make sure you feel comfortable being back home.
+If you decide you need any home health or private duty nursing services, we can help you arrange additional care with an agency.
+In fact, we offer private in-home care in select locations.